dufernandes/derdiedas/README.md

 mvn spring-boot:run
 ```

+## Running the application with local database

+Here is is shown how to run the application using a local database.
+Postgres is configured by default, however changing the database is simple enough.
+Please note that all queries are created using JPQL, thus one can use all JPA supported SQL Databases.

+1. Setup your local Postgres.
+[Here](https://help.ubuntu.com/community/PostgreSQL) is a nice tutorial for Ubuntu.
+Install the server and the client (PgAdmin).
+2. Create a user for accessing databases.
+Please check the config file (`resources/application-localdb.properties`) to set it up.
+2. Create the database.
+It is used one called `derdiedas`, which of course can be easily changed.
+3. The the application using the `localdb` profile, as follows: `mvn spring-boot:run -Dspring-boot.run.profiles=localdb`

+For now, it is configured for all tables to be created.
+Also, the dabase is populated via the script in `com.derdiedas.bootstrap.DataLoader`.

 ## Running an example

 Next, one can see on how to run a small example authenticating an fetching users using `curl`.